civol/HDLRuby/tuto/tutorial_sw.md

 end
 ```

 The first line of the body of the counter looks like the connection of ports we described [previously](#circuit-use).
-However it is inside the body of a sequencer and will therefore be *executed* by it, that is to say, before this statement is executed, `count` may not be 0.
+However, it is inside the body of a sequencer and will therefore be *executed* by it, that is to say, before this statement is executed, `count` may not be 0.
 More generally:

- * Every assignment statement outside sequencers (and later processes) is a connection: the signal will *always* and *continuously* have the value that is assigned to them.
+ * Every assignment statement outside sequencers (and later processes) is a connection: the signal will *always* and *continuously* have the value that is assigned to it.

  * The other assignment statements, e.g., the ones inside a sequencer, are called *transmission* in HDLRuby and happen only when "executed."